 Of course, there are other reasons to love New York.
 From the standpoint of an artist, the city provides a rich variety of stories, and a network of collaborators that extends far beyond the department walls.

 Yes, and many do.
 During the summer preceding the thesis year, and during the thesis year itself, students may check out equipment from the department for international shoots, subject to availability.
-All students are strongly advised to purchase an affordable insurance package that protects them from liability should equipment be lost or damaged.
+All students are required to purchase an affordable insurance package that protects them from liability should equipment be lost or damaged.

 We require that students make a thesis film of at least 30 minutes to graduate.